What File Format Should I Upload for Printing?

 File Format Options

-When working with digital print shops, a digital file of your image is needed for giclees.
-We recommend saving your digital files as medium-to-large TIFFs or high-quality, large JPEGs.
-These two file formats are common and work in many situations regarding art printing.
+When working with digital print shops, a digital file of your image is required for giclée printing.
+We recommend saving your artwork as medium-to-large TIFF or high-quality, large JPEG files.
+These formats are industry standards that maintain quality and consistency in print.

 In Photoshop: